Proxy ensemble geometric phase and proxy index of time-reversal invariant topological insulators at finite temperatures: Results of time-reversal invariant topological insulators

-Next, the proxy EGP $\Phi^E$ of the KM model is evaluated and shown in Figure \ref{KM-phi} as a function of $k_y$.
+Next, the proxy EGP, $\Phi^E$, of the KM model without the Rashba term is evaluated and shown in Figure \ref{KM-phi} as a function of $k_y$.
 Similar to the BHZ model, the eigenvalues of $M_T$ are all complex conjugate pairs, which also guarantee that the trace is a real number.
 Thus, $\Phi^E$ is quantized at $0$ or $\pi$.
 When $k_y$ is varied, finite $\Phi^E$ can be observed in the topological regime.
 The proxy EGP thus serves as another finite-temperature topological indicator, which does not require splitting of the band contributions as the time-reversal EGP discussed in Ref.~\cite{Wawer-2}.
+We also found that $\Phi^E$ remains quantized and behaves qualitatively the same when the Rashba SOC term with a moderate value is introduced.